bangdasun/LeetCode-bangda/2018/algorithms-summary.md

 One queue: the `pop()` takes `O(1)` and `push()` takes `O(n)`.
 When `push()`, `dequeue()` all elements except the last one, each `dequeue()` is followed by `enqueue()`, then the original last element will be at the top of the 'stack'.

+#### 226. Invert Binary Tree (tree)

+- My solution

+  Recursion: base case are leaf node or `None`; then swap left and right child branches of the `root` node, and call itself on left child branch and right child branch.

+- Public solution

+  Iterative.
+Use `queue` structure.

 #### 232. Implement Queue using Stacks (stack, design)